+Added information for the following: shoulder dislocation; suspected bone infection in the setting of ulcers and neuropathy; brachial plexopathy; treatment for rheumatoid arthritis Expanded the list of orthopedic signs and Added note: With a positive orthopedic sign, an initial x-ray is always preferred.
+However, it is not required to approve advanced imaging.
 Added information about adhesive capsulitis Clarified that if an MR Arthrogram fits approvable criteria, approve as MRI.
 Revised the information about an evaluation of an extremity mass.
-May 2019 Added initial statement about approvals: 'Some indications are for MRI, CT, or MR or CT Arthrogram.
+Added initial statement about approvals: 'Some indications are for MRI, CT, or MR or CT Arthrogram.
 More than one should not be approved at the same time'.
 Expanded Extremity mass indications including peripheral lymphadenopathy; and mass with increased risk for malignancy Added indications for foreign body and peripheral nerve entrapment Modified Known Cancer indication to be more broad - 'cancer staging, cancer restaging, signs or symptoms of recurrence' Expanded sections for bone fracture and infection of bone or joint to include list of signs or symptoms and laboratory findings (elevated ESR or CRP, elevated white blood cell count, positive joint aspiration)